vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 of unique tokens, which is not the case.
 The same token occurring multiple times in a context window is encoded differently.

-Using mixed Vespa tensors, combining mapped axes with dense (indexed) axes allows for storing variable length context windows per document and a variable number of tokens per context window.
-The [paged attribute](https://docs.vespa.ai/en/attributes.html#paged-attributes) option allows Vespa to page data from disk, avoiding memory overheads and reducing deployment costs due to storage-tiering economics (At the price of higher random access latency).
+Using mixed Vespa tensors, combining mapped dimensions with dense (indexed) dimensions allows for storing variable length context windows per document and a variable number of tokens per context window.
+The [paged attribute](https://docs.vespa.ai/en/attributes.html#paged-attributes) option allows the operative system to page data in and out from disk-based storage (at the price of higher random access latency).

 ![Context-window inference over a long document](/assets/2024-03-01-announcing-long-context-colbert-in-vespa/image5.png)